 Letter to the Editor:

 A major cause of death in adults with SCD is cardiopulmonary disease.
 1 Lung function assessment defined as low forced expiratory volume in 1 second (FEV1) % predicted is associated with earlier death in the general population, young adults with cystic fibrosis and young adults with SCA.
 2 In a retrospective cohort study, a convenience sample (n=413) of children with sickle cell disease (8 to 18 years), demonstrated a longitudinal decline in FEV1% predicted (2.9 and 2.15% predicted in males and 2.95 and 2.43% predicted in females per year) with the most pronounced decline in the more severe form of anemia.
-3 relationshipu but did not reveal BMI as a significant risk factor.4 Despite the extensive research demonstrating the relationship between BMI and lung function in children with cystic fibrosis and the relationship between lung disease and SCD related mortality minimal research has been conducted to show the effects of BMI on lung function in children with SCD.
+3 In one of the few studies evaluating BMI and its relationship to longitudinal lung function, Koumborulis et al. did not reveal BMI as a significant risk factor for decline in FEV1% predicted (0.11; 95% CI -0.29 to 0.50, p=0.6.4 Despite the extensive research demonstrating the relationship between BMI and lung function in children with cystic fibrosis and the relationship between lung disease and SCD related mortality, minimal research has been conducted to show the effects of BMI on lung function in children with SCD.

 Our prior analysis in the Sleep and Asthma Cohort (SAC) study in an unselected cohort of children with sickle cell anemia (defined here as HbSS or HbSβ0 thalassemia) determined that age was the only risk factor for a decrease in FEV1 % predicted.5 Extending this analysis, we tested the hypothesis in the SAC cohort that BMI percentile was an independent predictor of FEV1% predicted in children with sickle cell anemia.
 To calculate BMI percentiles, we used quantile regression to construct percentile growth curves using the Silent Cerebral Infarct Multi-Center Clinical Trial (SIT) as the reference population6, as the BMI z-scores and percentiles from the World Health Organization (WHO) are based on mean anthropomorphic measurements for children without chronic illnesses, an inappropriate reference population.
 This version of BMI percentiles is specific to the sickle cell anemia population in the age range from 5 to 18 years old.
 We postulate that there will be a curvilinear effect of BMI percentile on FEV1% predicted such that children with lower BMI percentile will have a greater change (increase) of FEV1% predicted compared to children that are nutritionally replete and have a higher BMI percentile.